scottstanfield/newmac/readme.md

          | Delay: **short**
          | Modifier Keys: Caps Lock => Control

-any application is ⌘-comma, I believe ⌥⌘-comma should display the system preferences.
+Find the **Shortcuts** tab.
+Now since any application's preferences is ⌘-comma, I believe ⌥⌘-comma should display the _system_ preferences.

-1. Select "App Shortcuts".
+1. Select "App Shortcuts" from list on the left.
 1. Hit the + button
 1. Type **System Preferences...** exactly, with the elipsis at the end
 1. Use option+command+comma